Raymond’s·Ballot

 Challenges

-• Mixed reviews of his HHS tenure during COVID rollout
+• Mixed reviews of his HHS tenure during the COVID vaccine rollout

 Issue-by-issue